-Bartram’s Garden is a 45-acre National Historic Landmark, operated by the John Bartram Association in cooperation with Philadelphia Parks and Recreation.
+Bartram’s Garden is a National Historic Landmark, operated by the John Bartram Association in cooperation with Philadelphia Parks and Recreation.
 Its grounds encompass 45 acres of parkland, wildlife habitats, tidal wetlands, and a reclaimed meadow.
-Visitors enjoy tours of the gardens and can further explore the landscape and riverfront.
-The grounds are used to their full potential through events such as free movie nights, outdoor art workshops, and gardening classes.
-In addition to their existing River Fest & Tidal Schuylkill Boat Parade and canoe and kayak rides, this year, Bartram’s Garden is opening a community boathouse.
-Bartram’s Gardens offers programs for all audiences, including a Little Explorers program for toddlers, summer camps, and art and gardening classes for families and adults.
+Visitors can tour the gardens and explore the riverfront.
+Bartram’s Garden offers programs for all audiences, including a Little Explorers program for toddlers, summer camps, and art and gardening classes for families and adults.
 The grounds are free and open to the public year-round, dawn to dusk, except on city-observed holidays.
 Bartram’s Garden is easily accessible by the route 36 trolley, and bike parking is available along the Harley Ave. entrance, near the Welcome Center.

 Bartram's Mile: 1 mi, paved surface.